-Gene cloning involves removing a gene from the genome of ay organism and then placing that gene into a the genome of a bacterial cell.
+Gene cloning involves removing a gene from the genome of an organism and then placing that isolated gene into the genome of a bacterial cell.
 The bacterial cell is then responsible for copying and maintaining this foreign gene.
 In some cases, the bacterial cell can then transcribe the foreign gene to make a messenger RNA (mRNA) molecule, and the mRNA can then be translated to make a protein product.
-Many important human proteins, including insulin (for diabetes patients) and factor VIII (for type A hemophilia patients), have been produced successfully by bacterial cells via this gene cloning technique.
+Many important human proteins, including insulin (for diabetes patients) and factor VIII (for type A hemophilia patients), have been produced in large quantities by bacterial cells via this gene cloning technique.

 Our discussion will focus on a process called gene cloning (figure 12.1).
-Gene cloning involves isolating a particular gene of interest and inserting that gene into another DNA molecule, called a vector.
-A common vector is a small circular plasmid DNA molecule isolated from bacteria (see below).
-This recombinant DNA molecule, composed partly of the gene of interest and partly the microbe DNA molecule, is then introduced into a host cell (typically a bacterial cell).
-The host cell maintains and copies this recombinant DNA molecule, so the gene of interest (i.e., a cloned gene) can be studied in more detail.
+Gene cloning involves isolating a particular gene of interest and inserting that gene into a vector DNA molecule.
+Commonly used vectors include the circular plasmid DNA molecules found in bacteria.
+The resulting recombinant DNA molecule, composed partly of the gene of interest and partly the plasmid, is then introduced into a host bacterial cell by transformation.
+The host bacterial cell maintains and copies this recombinant DNA molecule, so the gene of interest (i.e., the cloned gene) can be studied in more detail.
 Once gene cloning is complete, the cloned gene can be used in:

 - DNA sequencing experiments.
 DNA sequencing provides the base pair sequence of the cloned gene.

 - Mutagenesis experiments.
 Mutations can be introduced at desired locations within the cloned gene.
 The phenotypic consequences of these mutations can then be studied.